 math, or an integrated sequence of courses.
 Courses that will not fulfill this requirement include: statistics, business math, and computer classes.

-Either the ACT or the SAT is required, including results from the writing section.
+Either the ACT Plus Writing or the SAT is required.
 We consider the highest composite score obtained in a single test administration as your “official” score, although we will look at all scores reported in an effort to get a true sense of your achievement.
-Admitted students will typically score between 27–30 on the ACT and 1810–2000 on the SAT, though again, there is no minimum required score.
+Admitted students will typically score between 27–31 on the ACT Plus Writing and 1800–2070 on the SAT, though again, there is no minimum required score.

 We must receive your test scores directly from the testing service.
-Our test code is 4656 for the ACT and 1846 for the SAT.
+Our test code is 4656 for the ACT Plus Writing and 1846 for the SAT.

 Statement on Score Choice: UW-Madison encourages students to submit all exam scores.
 It is a benefit to see your complete testing history as part of our comprehensive review, and since we will only consider your highest score (by test date), there is nothing to be gained by suppressing scores through Score Choice.
 However, applicants are free to use the College Board's Score Choice option for the SAT and/or the similar option offered by ACT.